vanyamaurletta/BikeSharing/README.md

     - Conclusion
 3. Download days.csv and hours.csv

-## Download dashboardbikesharing.py
+## Download dashboard folder
-1. Download this project
+1. Download this folder which contains `dashboardbikesharing.py`, `days.cv`, and `hours.csv`
 2. Open your code editor
 3. Open this project
-4. Note: days.csv, hours.csv, and dashboardbikesharing.py must in the same folder
-5. Install streamlit, pandas, numpy, matplotlib, seaborn, streamlit babel using `pip install` in your terminal
+4. Install streamlit, pandas, numpy, matplotlib, seaborn, streamlit babel using `pip install` in your terminal
-6. In your terminal, write `streamlit run dashboardbikesharing.py`
+5. In your terminal, write `streamlit run dashboardbikesharing.py`
-7. You find web app that shows Bike Sharing Rental Dashboard
+6. You find web app that shows Bike Sharing Rental Dashboard